 Are Water Changes Bad For Pregnant Cherry Shrimps?

 Whether your cherry shrimps are pregnant or not, you’ll have to perform regular water changes.
-By regular, I am not meaning every single day.
-You should follow weekly water changing schedule with a 25-30% water change.
+By regular, I do not mean every single day.

 Also, don’t get too enthusiastic about the water changes.
 Too often and too much water change can bring adverse effects to the shrimp tank.